MauricioGM95/BEM-FEM-BEM_Coupling_with_Tangent_Hiperbolic/README.md

 ### Calculation of Coulomb energy
 In the `Addition_codes.ipynb` code, there is the information to calculate the coulomb energy of the ligand-proteins and then calculate the binding energy.

-Pendiente
+### Pendiente
-1 Hacer el README
+1. Corregir el README
-2 Corroborar resultados de cavidad de BB y BFB en el paper 3 .py para codigo de Union
+2. Corroborar resultados de cavidad de BB y BFB en el paper
+3. .py para codigo de Union

-Opcional
+### Opcional
-1 Excel
+1. Excel
-2 Grafico opcional 1
+2. Grafico opcional 1
-3 Visualizacion corte BFB
+3. Visualizacion corte BFB